Orchestra Members Gigs Gallery Audio & Video Discography Press

 Repertoire (styles): Ragtime, New Orleans Jazz, Dixieland, Early Swing, a cappella spirituals, old Hungarian jazz hits, own compositions

-Albums: 15 albums until early 2009 (including some repeated material): 2 LP's, 5 cassettes (MC's) and 12 CD's.
+Albums: 17 albums (including some repeated material): 2 LP's, 5 cassettes (MC's) and 12 CD's, 2 DVD's.
 Bohém tunes are published on 17 anthologies and on a few DVD's as well.

 Important TV broadcasts: Hungarian National TV, Duna TV (Hungary), Romanian National TV, East German National TV, 3sat (Germany)